herickson3/12Factor/app-function.md

 assume that your app is started up and shut down for every request

-following the previous suggestions helps achieve this
+following the previous suggestions helps achieve this.

 Bad